-Returning to St. John street, he will turn north of St. Stanislaus Street, on the east side of which stands Trinity Chapel, whence crossing Carleton street, he arrives at the Artillery Barracks and the Armoury-the latter of which may be inspected, if a resident of the city be in company, and is well worth the trouble.
+Proceeding along St. John street, he will turn north of St Stanislaus street, on the east side of which stands Trinity Chapel, whence crossing Carleton street, he arrives at the Artillery Barracks and the Armoury-the latter of which may be inspected, if a resident of the city be in company.

-Thence walking upPalace street on the right hand is St. Helen street-where is Mr. Chasseur's Museum containing a great variety of the indigenous birds and quadrupeds, &c. and a number of them hitherto unknown.
-Returning into Palace street, the visitor crosses obliquely above to Collins' Lane, in which stands on the left, the Chapel of the Hotel Dieu-and behind it the Nunnery and Hospital, with the Garden.
-He will then follow Couillard and St. Joachim streets, until, from the corner of St. Francis street on the right, is seen St. John's Chapel-thence he will pursue St.

-George street to the Grand Battery, where he will survey the prospect at the very end of the promontory-then on his left, as he walks towards the south, are the Grand Battery, and on his right the wall of the Seminary Garden, until he arrives at an open space: in front stands the ancient Palace of the Catholic Bishop, now used as the Houses of the Provincial Parliament.
-A commodious north west wing is now erecting at a cost of £9000, which will, when erected, intercept the view given in our plate.
-Following the Seminary wall and crossing the area, and ascending the Steps, at the house opposite the Post Office, formerly the Masonic Hall, the explorer will discover a remarkable characteristic inscription.
+Opposite the Armoury is the Anatomical Room of the Medical Society.
+Thence walking up Palace street on the right hand is St. Helen street-where is Mr. Chasseur's Natural Museum.
+Returning into Palace street, the visitor crosses obliquely above to Collins' Lane, in which stands on the left, the Chapel of the Hotel Dieuand behind it the Nunnery and Hospital, with the sur-He will then follow Couillard and rounding Garden.
+St. Joachim streets, until, from the corner of St. Francis street on the right, is seen St. John's Chapel-thence he will pursue St. George street to the Grand Battery, where he will survey the prospect at the very end of the promontory-then on his left, as he walks towards the south, are the Grand Battery, and on his right the wall of the Seminary Garden, until he arrives at an open space. on the end of which in front stands the ancient Palace of the Catholic Bishop, now used by the Houses of the Provincial Parliament and their Officers.
+Following the Seminary wall a few yards from the corner, there is a neat view of the north end of the Chateau, the north east abutment of the Citadel with the Flag Staff and Telegraphic Communicator, and beneath, the top of the Monument.
+Crossing the area, and ascending the steps. at the house opposite the Post Office, formerly the Masoni ract F dwe diat the Cat trav T hills of stre of t dist Aft Die tinu Gua acci the reti vest dist calr him pass the who and the sonic Hall, the explorer will discover a remarkable characteristic inscription.
 (2)

-Having thence crossed Fort street-on the right hand dwells the Catholic Coajutor and Cu-ré-and immediately behind is the east end of the Seminary, to which there is a short avenue, where is the residence of the Catholic Bishop-whence following the Cathedral the traveller returns to the Market Place.
+Having thence crossed Fort street-on the right hand dwells the Catholic Coadjutor and Curé-and immediately behind is the east end of the Seminary, to which there is a short avenue, where is the residence of the Catholic Bishop-whence following the Church the traveller returns to the Market Place.